DOURO VALLEY SEASONS

 Locals say a year in Douro Valley is made up of nine months of winter and three of hell.
 While Portuguese are self-proclaimed dramatists and climate change might have helped moderate (to some extent) scorching summer temperatures, the saying holds true.

-The Douro Valley has hot dry summers and relatively cold winters.
-July through August, temperatures range from the 80s - low 100s while January averages in the 40s and 50s.
-The spring and fall are the most temperate times to visit but you may want to let the vines decide for you.
+Portugal's Douro Valley has hot, dry summers and relatively cold, rainy winters.
+July through August, temperatures range from the 80s to low 100s, while January averages in the 40s and 50s.
+The spring and fall are the most temperate times to visit… but you may want to let the vines and seasons help you decide!

 Hot summers and cold winters in the Douro Valley.
 Spring and Fall are temperate and top picks!